lae0901/sr_common_ts/readme.md

 ## publish instructions
 * increment version number in package.json
 * make sure new functions are exported from core.ts
+* update readme.md to document new function or feature
 * npm run build
 * npm run test
 * git add, commit, push to repo